 Where fine food begins...
-Since 2001, David & Cindy Krepky have owned and operated Dog Mountain Farm which has served the Snoqualmie Valley community and Seattle area by providing farm-fresh vegetables, fruit, eggs, herbs, flowers, eggs, poultry meat, and pork.
+Since 2001, David & Cindy Krepky have owned and operated Dog Mountain Farm which has served the Snoqualmie Valley community and Seattle area by providing farm-fresh vegetables, fruit, herbs, flowers, eggs, poultry meat, and pork.
 We use sustainable growing methods without the use of pesticides, herbicides, or commercial fertilizers.
 We strive to produce nutrient dense food that is superior in flavor and shelf life and provides a broad range of health benefits.
 Our livestock are humanely raised on pasture without antibiotics or hormones.
 Building a strong biological system in our soil is the focus of our agricultural management.

 an agricultural act. . . .
 How we eat determines, to a considerable extent,